UniqKey/openshiftbot/README.md

 - [ ] report activity such as builds and promotions in a way that isn't spammy

 ### Setup On OpenShift Online

+*WARNING* This next part has to change due to https://github.com/UniqKey/openshiftbot/issues/4 but it should become simplified.

 This hubot runs the oc command.
 That reads the kubeconfig file created by `oc login` to get the oAuth token.
 The openshift template `openshift-template.json` mounts a secret called `kubconfig` into the running pod.
 To create that secret you need to perform an `oc login` and load the generated kubconfig file into an openshift secret using the following steps.
 You probably want the bot to have read-only access to your projects: